vitejs/vite/docs/guide/api-environment-plugins.md

 An empty object is enough to register the environment, default values from the root level environment config.

-## Configuring environment using hooks
+## Configuring Environment Using Hooks

 While the `config` hook is running, the complete list of environments isn't yet known and the environments can be affected by both the default values from the root level environment config or explicitly through the `config.environments` record.
 Plugins should set default values using the `config` hook.
 To configure each environment, they can use the new `configEnvironment` hook.
 This hook is called for each environment with its partially resolved config including resolution of final defaults.